In honor of Halloween, these are the photos that exist. I do remember other costumes but I lack evidence.

 I have written “Helter Skelter” all over my arms and legs with red marker.

 To make matters even more evil, I rode the subway to the party dressed like that.
+I was wearing a white slip and combat boots.
 I had a huge pregnant belly as well.
-I got on the F train from Brooklyn, took it to 47th Street, and then walked through the crowds to the apartment where the party was which was on the east side.
+I got on the F train from Brooklyn, took it to 47th Street, and then walked through the crowds to the party apartment on the east side, a block away from the UN.
 I was freezing.
 I saw witches and warlocks and Playboy bunnies and Medusae and a couple of Chuckies and Buzz Lightyears.
 I sat on the subway surrounded by daemons and devils.
-But I was a walking crime scene.
+I was a walking crime scene.
 People looked at me once, grimaced and looked away, before glancing back to see if I really was who I seemed to be.
+If I really was the asshole who decided to dress up like a murder victim.

-Here’s the side view of my pregnant belly as I dance with Jackie Kennedy and Mrs. Al Capone.
+Here’s the side view of my pregnant belly as I danced with Jackie Kennedy and Mrs. Al Capone.